-Or, lets assume you are an entrepreneur and saw a product or service sold by another company that appears to be protected by a patent.
+Or, lets assume you are an entrepreneur and saw a product or service sold by another company that is protected by a patent.
 What do you do next?
-Is this patent protected?
+Is this patent still enforceable?
 If a similar product is patented, how do you tell if you are not infringing this patent?
 Or can you sell a competing product or service that does not infringe the patent?

 Or, lets assume you want to sell or license your patent to another company, what is the licensing royalty or purchase amount?
 Are there holes in your patent that allows others to ‘design around’ your patent?

 These are only but a few common issues we can help our clients understand and resolve.